 When a student has successfully completed the candidacy examination and has chosen a topic for research, her/his adviser will help her/him identify two faculty members to serve on the sponsoring committee who will supervise the writing of the proposal and the dissertation.
 Although not required to be the same, these two members may be the same as the two selected for the oral comprehensive examination.
 The chairperson of the committee is the student’s adviser.
 The adviser must be a full time faculty member of the International Education program unless there is a compelling reason for another choice.
 At least one committee member must come from outside the International Education Program; they may come from the department, elsewhere in Steinhart, NYU, or beyond.
 In most cases at least one of the members of the committee is a specialist in the country or region in which the student has conducted her/his research.

 J. Dissertation Proposal

 The dissertation proposal should be completed and defended ideally by the beginning of the second semester of the third year.
 We recommend this deadline since the proposal defense typically must be completed in order to apply for dissertation research grants and fellowships.
 The proposal review process requires the PhD student to work closely with her/his primary adviser and the two other dissertation committee members to move the proposal to its final state.
-Once the chair and committee have agreed that the proposal is ready for defense, the student distributes the final version to the committee (and to the two external readers if she/he and adviser wish).
-At the completion of a successful defense, the PhD student advances to candidacy (“ABD”).
+Once the chair and committee have agreed that the proposal is ready for defense, the student distributes the final version to the committee and to the two proposal reviewers/external readers.
+At the completion of a successful proposal/defense, the PhD student advances to candidacy (“ABD”).
 If Human Subjects (IRB) approval is required for the dissertation research, this paperwork should be submitted immediately after the proposal defense.

 While preparing the dissertation students must enroll in a 0-credit course, MAINT-GE 4747, to maintain matriculation.